 Falling snow, longer nights and carols playing on the radio all mean one thing: Christmas movie season is here.
-Did you realize that classic Christmas movies are full of financial lessons?
+Did you realize that classic Christmas movies are full of money management lessons?
 Grab a mug of hot cocoa and cozy up to your favorite holiday flick.
-You just might learn something about managing your finances at Christmastime and all year long!
+You just might learn something about money management for the holidays, and through the rest of the year!

 Who can forget watching the residents of Bedford Falls file into George Bailey’s home carrying their own savings when the Building & Loan business fell into debt?
 This timeless classic offers countless financial lessons, not to mention George’s own lifelong career in mortgages and lending.
 When it comes to money management, it’s crucial to have a reputable and honest source of guidance, even if he or she doesn’t have wings!
 Just like George faithfully served his community and later relied on his friends and neighbors during his time of need, surround yourself with trustworthy friends and advisors who have your best interests at heart.